garbados/garbados-arcade-clj/doc/dimdark/notes.md

 What about a new monster paradigm...

-- VULNS: skill traits that double pre-roll magnitude. vuln:fire, vuln:physical, etc.; but also resist:physical...?
+- VULNS: skill traits that double pre-roll magnitude. vuln:fire, vuln:physical, etc.; but also resist:physical...? maybe defense is always zero against effects with the given trait. a gaseous monster might even be vuln:area...!

 hmm...

+some ability trait ideas:

+- physical: uses attack and defense
+- spell: uses aptitude and resistance
+- skill: uses focus v focus!!

+elemental resists always apply when their trait comes up